verisorry/analytics-dashboard/README.md

 ## License

-This project is created as a take-home assessment for Rigetti Computing.
+This project was created for Rigetti Computing.